 On successful completion of the course students will be able to:

-1. understand the variety of religious expressions in the contemporary world.
+1. Describe the variety of religious expressions in the contemporary world.

-3. understand the social, political and cultural conditions which give rise to such expressions.
+3. Effectively communicate the social, political and cultural conditions which give rise to such expressions.

-4. understand the impact on the political process, local and global, of such expressions, in particular in regard to processes of identity formation at individual and group levels.
+4. Critically analyse the impact on the political process, local and global, of such expressions, in particular in regard to processes of identity formation at individual and group levels.

-5. acquire an informed and critical understanding of key concepts employed in this field, including "globalisation," "secularisation" and "fundamentalism".
+5. Demonstrate an informed and critical understanding of key concepts employed in this field, including "globalisation," "secularisation" and "fundamentalism".

 Topics include the development of religious fundamentalisms, gender and religion issues, left-wing religious movements of resistance to social oppression, and intersections between religion and environmental politics.
 Case studies are drawn from various societies and cultural arenas.
 The aim is to enable students to reach a sympathetic yet critical understanding of the place of these developments in contemporary societies.